Comfort Dreams

 A calm close for comfort dreams

 Comfort dreams do not need to be exaggerated to matter.
-A dream that leaves the reader calmer, kinder, and more able to continue has already served a real purpose.
+When a dream steadies the reader and loosens a little fear, it has done its work.

 Reader Resources